-One or more representatives of PwC will attend Audit Committee Meetings.
+One or more representatives of PwC will attend the Meeting.
 The representatives will have an opportunity to make a statement if they desire to do so and will be available to respond to appropriate questions.

 Report of the Audit Committee